ang-zeyu/infisearch/docs/src/tradeoffs.md

 | Excellent Scalability,<br><span style="color: red">Heavy</span> File bloat        | ❌ | ❌ | ✔️ | 😩
 | Beyond Excellent Scalability<br>(consider running a<br>search server / SaaS)      | ❌ | ❌ | ❌ | ❌

-> Some roughly equivalent / nearby options are marked ✔️ as it would depend on the collection / use case.
+> Some roughly equivalent / nearby options are marked ✔️ as it would depend on your collection, use case and some other factors elaborated below.

 ### Monolithic Index